 It’s generally recommended for breastfeeding mothers to limit their caffeine intake to around 300 milligrams per day, which is equivalent to about 2-3 cups of coffee.

-Following these guidelines can help you enjoy your coffee while minimizing any potential risks to your baby’s health.
+following these guidelines can help you enjoy your coffee while minimizing any potential risks to your baby’s health.

 Recommended Caffeine Intake for Breastfeeding Mothers